JoakimTeixeira/loyalty-as-a-service/README.md

 # Loyalty-as-a-Service (LaaS)

-Distributed, automated and highly scalable supermarket chain management system
+Distributed, automated, and highly scalable supermarket chain management system

 ## Running the Project

 To get started:

-1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `Access.sh` file.
+1. Fork the repository, clone it, and add your AWS and Docker credentials to the environment variables in the `Access.sh` file.

 2. This project uses docker to containerize the Quarkus microservices, so log into your docker account with the command: